kohsuke/args4j/README.md

 1. Check [the sample](https://github.com/kohsuke/args4j/blob/master/args4j/examples/SampleMain.java).
 This is how your code will look like.
-2. [Download](http://maven.glassfish.org/content/groups/public/args4j/) the distribution or include the library from sthe Maven Repository at java.net.
+2. [Download](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22args4j%22%20AND%20a%3A%22args4j%22) the distribution or include the library from the Maven Repository.
 3. Write your code.

 More Resources